 - Don’t drink or eat while using a mask.

-- If you touch the surface of the mask during use, wash or disinfect your hands.
+- If you touch the surface of the mask during use, wash or disinfect your hands before and after.

 - When you take off the mask, only touch the straps.
 Don’t touch the outer surface of the mask itself.